Calen is working on a great how-to video based on our Bonny 8" project.

 - offer affordable, clean alternatives to conventional technologies

 "Rocket Stoves" of various designs have also been developed by many other communities.
-The common denominators are a vertical "heat riser" that draws the flame path itself upward, often with some 90-degree turns for mixing; a passion for channeling that heat in more efficient ways (for example through cooking directly over the chimney, or using thermal mass to store long-term heat), and creative use of basic materials such as scrap metal, adobe, and other local resources.
+Common denominator besides the vertical "heat riser" may include a passion for channeling that heat in more efficient ways (for example through cooking directly over the chimney, or using thermal mass to store long-term heat, or adapted cooking facilities such as well-insulated ovens and pot sleeves), and creative use of basic materials such as scrap metal, adobe, and other local resources.

 ocket stoves use the "hot stack" or chimney effect to draw pyrolitic gases through a hot zone for complete combustion.
 Some are simple emergency or open-fire cookstoves, others more complex designs for specific purposes like home heating, metalworking, or water heating.